Skip to content

 Click to order

-Quality Improvement
+Measure Quality Improvement

 Enhance the clinic environment by displaying patient and provider tools

-Research shows that creating a supportive environment helps survivors feel more comfortable talking about violence.1 Hang posters in lobbies and exam rooms with IPV/HT prevention and health messages; stock safety cards in exam rooms and bathrooms; and consider other culturally appropriate patient and provider tools.
+Research shows that creating a supportive environment helps survivors feel more comfortable talking about violence.14 Hang posters in lobbies and exam rooms with IPV/HT prevention and health messages; stock safety cards in exam rooms and bathrooms; and consider other culturally appropriate patient and provider tools.

 Documentation and Coding